-Data Field Definition and Directions Permitted Values USI Required 10-digit unique student identifier, assigned by OSSE via Statewide Longitudinal Education Data (SLED) System.
+Table 5.
+Demographic Information Data Field Definition and Directions Permitted Values USI Required 10-digit unique student identifier, assigned by OSSE via Statewide Longitudinal Education Data (SLED) System.
 Provide the 10-digit, OSSE-provided, unique student identifier for the student with the disciplinary incident. ######### LEA Student ID Required A student ID number assigned by a local agency such as the DC Public Charter School Board (via ProActive or OLAMS), DCPS (via DCSTARS), or the LEA.
 These numbers will vary in length.
-Provide the student ID number assigned by a local agency to the student with the disciplinary incident. <################# Was the student identified as a student with a disability at the time of the disciplinary incident?
-Required An indication (yes or no) the student had a finalized IEP at the time of the disciplinary incident.
-Select "Yes" or "No" from the drop-down menu to indicate whether the student had a finalized IEP during the incident. • Yes • No
+Provide the student ID number assigned by a local agency to the student with the disciplinary incident. <############# Was the student identified as a student with a disability, or suspected of having a disability at the time of the disciplinary incident?"
+Required An indication (yes or no) of whether the student was a student with a disability or suspected of being a student with a disability at the time of the disciplinary incident.
+Select "Yes" or "No" from the drop-down menu to indicate whether the student had a finalized IEP, was suspected of having a disability, or was not a student with a disability at the time of the disciplinary incident.
+Yes, the student was a student with a disability Yes, the student was suspected of being a student with a disability No